One theme, five killer films. This week, it’s destination horror as we explore the highs and lows of travel and hope to cover some uncharted ground.

 The boys treat the Mexican town like their own personal playground.
-Aside from Phil, none of the guys (who spend a lot of time bragging about their admissions into Ivy League schools) bother to communicate in the local language beyond a heavily accented “hola.”
-On the first day of the trip they’re already getting high, paying for hookers, and getting shanked in bar fights.
+Aside from Phil, none of the guys (who spend much time bragging about their admissions into Ivy League schools) bother communicating in the local language beyond a heavily accented “hola.”
+On the first day of the trip, they’re already getting high, paying for hookers, and getting shanked in bar fights.
 They seem totally oblivious to the well-documented dangers that plague cartel-infested border towns, brazenly mixing alcohol with marijuana and hallucinogens and then running around town with reckless abandon.

 After Phil’s abduction, his friends seem genuinely surprised to find out that frequent and unsolved disappearances are even a thing, so commonplace that the police barely bother to respond.
 If we can learn anything from these ill-fated young men, it’s that the consequences of stupid behavior are often amplified tenfold when traveling in a foreign land.

-You can watch this grizzly, true-life inspired story for free on Tubi.
+You can rent this grizzly, true-life-inspired story on Vudu.